issyhoward/digital-writing-folio/exercises.md

 ### Why do you use these tools or techniques?

 - i think it most stimulates my creativity. i like the motion of writing when i am first constructing an idea, i like to feel that i am physically manifesting the thought or idea from my head onto paper.
 I then find it easier to revise and reform the poem digitally for ease and also for better accuracy.
 I like that i can easily search whilst writing, allowing the poem to become deeper and more evolved.

+### How do these tools shape the way you write?

+- Follows a similiar pattern, becomes habitual // less innovative.
+Keeps quite traditional & within my comfort zone.
+Percieved one way by the reader, less imput from the reader.
+Exists in one way only.